marcelebbrecht/powerrouting/README.md

 Old: nextHopCount = oldHopCount + 1
 New: nextHopCount = oldHopCount + ( 1 / ( relativeCharge / powerSensitivity ) + powerBias ), where relativeCharge is in 0..1

-When running the simulations, 3 initial pings will be sent to establish routes, after 60s, pinging starts until the end.
-Initial pings don't count in statistics.
+When the simulations starts, initial packets will be sent for one second to establish routes, after 20s, packets starts until the end.
+Initial packets don't count in statistics.

 Please create a runconfig that uses aodv.ini.
 The different configs are described inside the ini file.
 We use different scenarios:
 * different number of senders and receivers